Intervention

 • Swelling of the tongue, throat, lips, or face

-Furthermore, because Suboxone works on the same brain receptors that opioid drugs interact with, Suboxone does possess the ability to become addictive to the user.
+Because Suboxone works on the same brain receptors that opioid drugs interact with, it has the ability to become addictive to the user.
 Therefore, the best approach for lasting sobriety from opiate addiction is to eliminate all chances of perpetuating addiction and receive a more holistic, well-rounded treatment plan.

 Receiving Treatment for an Opiate Addiction That Works